Hong Kong Philharmonic Orchestra: Hong Kong Philharmonic Orchestra

-In addition to classical performances, the orchestra occasionally appears backing local pop stars such as Hacken Lee, Jacky Cheung, Frances Yip, Teresa Carpio, Leehom Wang and Hins Cheung.

-Touring record
+In 1974, the Hong Kong Philharmonic Orchestra became the first professional orchestra in Hong Kong, while the Sino-British Club dismissed in the same year.
+Kek-tjiang Lim was the orchestra's first music director with the ensemble in professional status, from 1974 to 1975.
 In February 1986, the HKPO made its debut tour of several cities in the People's Republic of China, with conductor Kenneth Schermerhorn and soloists Stephanie Chase (violin) and Li Jian (piano).
 In the autumn of 1995, the HKPO travelled to nine cities in the United States and Canada in its North American début under conductor David Atherton.
 In 2003, the orchestra made its European début with performances in London's Barbican Hall, Belfast, Dublin and Paris (Théâtre des Champs-Élysées).

-The orchestra finished a five-country tour in Europe in 2015, with performances in London, Zürich, Eindhoven, Birmingham, Berlin and Amsterdam, as well as a filmed performance at the Musikverein in Vienna.
-In 2017, the orchestra toured Asia and Oceania with performances in Seoul, Osaka, Singapore, Melbourne and Sydney which received high acclaim; and also performed a staged version of Die Walküre in the Beijing Music Festival with a co-production team from Beijing and Salzburg.
+The orchestra's most recent and longest-serving music director was Jaap van Zweden, from 2012 to 2024.
+In June 2023, Tarmo Peltokoski first guest-conducted the orchestra.
+In July 2024, the orchestra announced the appointment of Peltokoski as its next music director, effective with the 2026-2027 season, with an initial contract of four years.
+He is to hold the title of music director-designate for the 2025-2026 season.

+The orchestra's current chief executive is Bernhard Fleischer, succeeding Benedikt Fohr who stepped down at the end of 2024-25 season.

+In addition to classical performances, the orchestra occasionally appears backing local pop stars such as Hacken Lee, Jacky Cheung, Frances Yip, Teresa Carpio, Leehom Wang and Hins Cheung.

 Recording history

 The orchestra made its debut recording under the label Philips in 1978.
 Its repertoire includes Butterfly Lovers' Violin Concerto and selected Chinese orchestral works, under the baton of Hans Gunther Mommer.
 In the 1980s, the orchestra made a serious recording for HK Records.
 Recordings were also made for the label Marco Polo after Klaus Heymann founded Naxos.

 Under the directorship of David Atherton, several recordings were released on Virgin Classics and GMN.
 In 1997, the orchestra was featured in Tan Dun's album Heaven Earth Mankind: Symphony 1997 (Sony Classical Records), as a celebration for the handover of Hong Kong.

 The orchestra started a four-year project in 2015, making it the first Hong Kong and mainland Chinese orchestra to perform Wagner's The Ring of the Nibelung.
-The four operas will be performed, one per year, in concert and recorded live for the Naxos label.
+The four operas were performed, one per year, in concert and recorded live for the Naxos label.

 Each year the orchestra holds a crossover concert with selected cantopop singers.
 Live recordings are made after each production.
-Since the concert of Michael Kwan (conducted by Joseph Koo) in 1982, the most successful one has been the live recording of the concert with Jacky Cheung (conducted by Wing-Sie Yip) in 1996.
+Since the concert of Michael Kwan (conducted by Joseph Koo) in 1982, the most successful one has been the live recording of the concert with Jacky Cheung (conducted by Yip Wing-sie) in 1996.